William Greenleaf Eliot: Legacy and honors

-Family
+Personal life

 The Eliots had 14 children but not all survived to adulthood.
 Among their children were Rev. Thomas Lamb Eliot, Regent and Trustee of Reed College, and Henry Ware Eliot, businessman.
 W.G.
 Eliot was the grandfather of poet T. S. Eliot, Martha May Eliot, a pediatrician and expert in public health and her sister, Abigail Adams Eliot, co-founder of the Eliot-Pearson School at Tufts University.

 Dr. Eliot was the brother of Thomas D. Eliot, U.S. Congressman from Massachusetts.
 William Greenleaf Eliot's wife, Abigail Adams Cranch, was the daughter of William Cranch, a nephew of Abigail Adams.
 William G. Eliot's father, mother, and wife were first cousins of each other.
 Their mothers were three of the daughters of William Greenleaf (Elizabeth, Margaret and Nancy respectively.)